-- 1. Competition is open all members of the American Rose Society, regardless of residence.
+- 1. Competition is open to all members of the American Rose Society, regardless of residence.
 The district hosting a Rotating National Award may not limit eligibility to enter the competition to members of its district. - 2.
-Each Rotating National Award shall be placed in competition once each calendar year. - 3.
+Each Rotating National Award may be placed in competition once each calendar year. - 3.
 The Rotating National Awards shall rotate among the districts in the manner determined by the Executive Committee.
 A District may not host more than one Rotating National Award per calendar year. - 4.
-A Rotating National Award may not be placed in competition at a National Show.
-If a District hosting a National Show is scheduled to have a Rotating National Award, it must trade places with the next District scheduled to host the Rotating National Award. - 5.
-Each Rotating National Award is to be placed in competition at the District Show or, in the absence of a District Show, at a show held by a local rose society in the district. - 6.
-The Rotating National Award shall be listed on the show schedule for the show at which the Award is to be placed in competition.
-The show schedule must indicate that the class is for an American Rose Society National Award and open to all members of the American Rose Society regardless of residence.
+Each Rotating National Award is to be placed in competition at the District Show or, in the absence of a District Show, at a show held by a local rose society in the district.